 To ensure an efficient return of your Deposit, please refer to the following steps: You will need to contact your utility suppliers to confirm you have vacated the property and to close your accounts.
 You will need to provide proof of final payments to Click for the gas, water, electricity and council tax (where applicable) in order to have your Deposit returned.

 Until confirmation that all accounts have been cleared has been received, Click will be unable to process the return of any tenant’s deposits.
 Deposits are only returned once all rent arrears for the household are cleared in full.
 This includes any charges for late and returned payments, as highlighted in your Tenancy Agreement.

-Click require a forwarding address for each tenant in order for the Deposit to be sent to you by Cheque.
+Click require a forwarding address for each tenant in order for the deposit to be sent to you.
 Should for any reason you require as transfer of the monies we will also require bank account details however this service is only offered in special circumstances.
-In the event that no forwarding address is provided Click we hold the deposit until we have received this information.
-Please also note:
+In the event that no forwarding address is provided click we hold the deposit until we have received this information.